fenixrhiulta/.NET5.0-FortiClientVPN-WebAPI-Docker/README.md

 ## How to use:
 - Open docker-compose.yml and change the settings on **REPLACEHERE**
-- On the folder, run the command: docker-compose up
+- On the same folder, run the command: docker-compose up
 - Open: http://localhost:5002/swagger